maholick/md-pdf-conversion/README.md

 Contains the yaml config files for pandoc and the eisvogel latex template (metafile).

 **/docs**
+Contains all markdown files and assets (e. g. images).

 **/docs/assets**  (optional)
-Contains all markdown files and and assets (e. g. images).
+Contains all files and assets (e. g. images or pdfs).

 **/output**
 Contains generated PDFs.
 Folder and file names can be changed in the config files.